Alex Tatarsky

 Directed by Iris McCloughan

-Dramaturgy by Basie Allen
+Dramaturgy by Basie Allen and Lisa Fagan

-Scenic Design by Andreea Mincic
+Scenic,Props,Costume Design by Andreea Mincic

-Lighting by Masha Tsimring
+Lighting Design by Masha Tsimring

 Alexandra Tatarsky collages narratives of artmaking and despair into a semi-autobiographical tour-de-farce, as told by a young Jewish woman who thinks she is a small German boy who thinks he is a tree.
 Equal parts sad clown, demented cabaret, and extended crisis of meaning, this unhinged solo takes place in the hellscape of the mind.
+The show chews itself up and spits itself out, embracing the fragment, the spiral, the unfinished, and the broken bits – moving through inaction born of anxiety, shame, guilt, and overwhelm towards strange & ecstatic modes of re-making the world together.
+The show is also a deranged adaptation of Goethe’s Wilhelm Meister’s Theatrical Mission, a novel about a little boy who wants to be a theater artist but isn’t very good at it.
+This narrative collides with other stories of tormented artists during horrific times to examine how depression often masquerades as individual malady when it might be better thought of as a shared sadness.

-Stage: Black Box
+Stage: Black Box or Proscenium

 Capacity: Open

-Traveling Personnel: 6
+Traveling Personnel: 3

-Running time: 100 Min
+Running time: 75 minutes

 calendar